 Pretty simple!
 Heat the relish mixture to boiling; and then simmer for 5 minutes.

-Fill them to within 1/2-inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/2-inch of the top, wipe any spilled relish off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!

 This is where the jar tongs and lid lifter come in really handy!